Introduction to LPS and endotoxin

 The basic structure of LPS was established in the classic studies of Otto Luderitz and Karl Westphal exemplifying a strong German tradition of carbohydrate and LPS biochemistry which continues for chlamydiae in the of Helmut and Lore Brade and their colleagues at Borstel.
 The core consists of Lipid A, in which fatty acid chains are linked to two glucosamine residues, buried in the hydrophobic interior of the envelope.
 To this is linked a core branched-chain oligosaccharide region containing 3-deoxy-d-man no-2-octulosonic acid (KDO).

-These together constitute a so-called “rough” LPS [from enterobacterial colony morphology] which is pharmacologically active and which may be structurally and immunologically diverse due to the wide variety of sugar linkages which are possible.
-Bacteria with so-called “smooth” LPS have a variable length polysaccharide side chain of up to 40 sugars, some of which may be extremely uncommon sugars (eg tyvelose in typhoid bacilli).
+These together constitute a so-called “rough” LPS [from enterobacterial colony morphology] which is pharmacologically active and which may be structurally and immunologically diverse due to the wide variety of sugar linkages that are possible.
+Bacteria with so-called “smooth” LPS have a variable-length polysaccharide side chain of up to 40 sugars, some of which may be extremely uncommon sugars (eg tyvelose in typhoid bacilli).

 Structure of Chlamydial LPS.